microse-rpc/microse-node/README.md

 multiple channels, and register the service to each of them, when calling remote functions, microse will automatically calculate routes and redirect traffics to them.

+NOTE: RPC calling will serialize all input and output data, those data that cannot be serialized will be lost during transmission.

 ### Hot-reloading in Remote Service